 “Sksksk,” they would respond.
 “And I oop-!”

 Before “Stranger Things,” I might have been flummoxed by this foreign language.
-But then I remembered these same daughters and I dig-dug out my Nintendo 64 this summer to play classics like Galaga and Pac-Man.
+But then I remembered these same daughters and I dig-dug out my Nintendo 64 this summer to play classics like Galaga and Pac-Man, a video game session inspired by the the hugely popular Netflix show set in the ‘80s of my childhood.
 (I mean, it’s one thing for me to think the circa 1984 “Palace Arcade” scenes were rad, but the kids were stoked to the max!
 And so outwardly I was all, “Have a cow, kids, you are barfing me out.”
 But inside I was like, “Psych!
 This is wicked tubular.
 We can veg like homies!”)

 If this Netflix generation can embrace things important to a Gen Xer like me, surely I could walk a mile in platform VSCO Vans.